Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Datasets

 \subsection{PutnamBench}

 \m{PutnamBench~\cite{tsoukalas2024putnambench} is a multi-language benchmark designed to evaluate the ability of neural theorem provers to solve undergraduate-level competition mathematics problems.
 It includes formalizations of problems from the William Lowell Putnam Mathematical Competition (1962–2024) across three major proof assistants -- Lean, Isabelle, and Rocq.
-The Lean subset contains 660 formalized problems, which we focus on in this work.} \m{The problems span a broad range of undergraduate topics, including Algebra, Analysis, Number Theory, Geometry, Linear Algebra, Combinatorics, Abstract Algebra, Probability, and Set Theory.}

-\m{Unlike MiniF2F, which is now saturated, PutnamBench remains a challenging benchmark for most provers.
+The Lean subset contains 660 formalized problems, which are the ones we focus on in this work.} The problems require the clever application of a wide range of undergraduate topics, including abstract algebra\footnote{The abstract algebra problems in PutnamBench are of a different nature than the ones in our AbstractAlgebra dataset, which focuses more on detailed facts about textbook level concepts requiring few steps of reasoning.}, analysis, number theory, geometry, linear algebra, combinatorics, probability, and set theory.
+For each year, the Putnam competition includes two sessions of six problems each, labeled A1–A6 and B1–B6.
+It is generally accepted that, within each session, the problems increase in difficulty from 1 to 6. \m{Unlike MiniF2F, which is now saturated (see, e.g.,~\cite{deepseek-prover-v2}), PutnamBench remains a challenging benchmark for most provers.
 Moreover, since it is widely adopted by many models, it serves as a high-value testbed for evaluating our approach against the best theorem-proving models currently available.}